+CARIBOU

-Caribou—Woodland caribou (Rangifer tarandus) have long been a primary food source for northern Indigenous Peoples in North America.
+Woodland caribou (Rangifer tarandus) have long been a primary food source for northern Indigenous Peoples in North America.
 Caribou have declined dramatically in the last century (Figure 2), especially in the southern portion of their range.
 Eleven of 38 southern mountain caribou subpopulations are extirpated, and the overall population has declined by over 40% during the last 20 years as observed using Western monitoring techniques (6).
 Indigenous Knowledge, whose relevance and value are increasingly being recognized by colonial governments and agencies, provides an invaluable historical baseline of abundance and harvest levels well before Western science was engaged in species recovery.
-For example, in British Columbia, Canada, Elders from the Treaty No. 8 adherent West Moberly First Nations said the Klinse-Za caribou subpopulation was once as abundant as “bugs on the landscape”, yet by 2013 there were only 38 animals left (6).
+For example, in British Columbia, Canada, Elders from the Treaty No. 8 adherent West Moberly First Nations said the Klinse-Za caribou subpopulation was once as abundant as bugs on the landscape, yet by 2013 there were only 38 animals left (6).
 Facing a decline in caribou, West Moberly leadership and Elders imposed a moratorium on caribou harvest in 1970 that is still in effect today.
-Indeed, West Moberly First Nations sensed the endangerment of caribou well before colonial governments, who permitted extensive natural resource extraction in the heart of Klinse-Za caribou habitat for at least 50 years following West Moberly’s cessation of hunting.
+Indeed, West Moberly First Nations sensed the endangerment of caribou well before colonial governments, who have continued to permit extensive natural resource extraction in the heart of Klinse-Za caribou habitat ever since West Moberly’s cessation of hunting.
 The continued authorization of resource extraction reduces the abundance of caribou and causes extirpation, infringing upon constitutionally protected Indigenous rights to sustain a culturally meaningful way of life (9).

 Indigenous-led recovery efforts by West Moberly First Nations and Saulteau First Nations to recover the threatened Klinse-Za caribou have more than tripled caribou abundance in eight years (6).
 Averting the looming extirpation of these caribou is an undeniable conservation success, yet their abundance remains below a level where First Nations can participate in a culturally–meaningful harvest.
 In 2022, there were 114 Klinse-Za caribou – an abundance that met a recovery target of >100 set by the Canadian government under the MVP–based approach.
-However, 114 caribou would provide only ~3 caribou annually for a sustainable Indigenous harvest—not meeting historical levels of use by the community (See Supplementary Material 2 for harvest calculations).
+However, 114 caribou would provide only ~3 caribou annually for a sustainable Indigenous harvest—not meeting historical levels of use by the community (See Supplementary Materials for harvest calculations).
 A West Moberly Elders’ wish was to “eat caribou before I die”, which could be translated to a baseline cultural recovery target.
 If caribou are to be meaningfully harvested again there should be enough for each community member to have some significant level of cultural engagement and food security met by caribou.
-For example, providing just one meal for each of the 1600 West Moberly and Saulteau First Nations members would require approximately 6 caribou, which could be annually harvested from a population of about 200 caribou.
-Providing 15 meals each would require a population of about 3000 caribou—more reflective of the historic “bugs on the landscape” abundance.
+For example, providing just one meal per year for each of the 1600 West Moberly and Saulteau First Nations members would require approximately 6 caribou, which could be annually harvested from a population of about 200 caribou.
+Providing 15 meals per person per year would require a population of about 3000 caribou—more reflective of the historic “bugs on the landscape” abundance.
 The discrepancy between the current 114 caribou and the potential for >3000 caribou is a measurable gap in Western and Indigenous perspectives on recovery and reconciliation.

+AMERICAN BISON

-American bison—Prior to colonization, American bison (Bison bison) numbered 30–60 million across North America (7).
+Prior to colonization, American bison (Bison bison) numbered 30–60 million across North America (7).
 Many Indigenous peoples were deeply dependent upon this once-abundant species, which ranged from Alaska to Mexico (Figure 2).
 By the turn of the 20th century, however, the great bison herds had been slaughtered down to only a few hundred animals, in part driven by explicit policies of cultural genocide.
 Such dramatic bison declines caused starvation, in-fighting, and erosion of Indigenous culture (10).